selmanozturk/IrregularBird/README.md

 Completely Free for non-commercial use.

-Written with JAVA like Flappy Bird.
+Written with JAVA to simulate Flappy Bird.

-contact : selmanozturk061@gmail.com
+(This code is worse than bad, sorry :) )